hillary-gor/areaone-main/README.md

 # Jobs Mobile App 👋

-Area1 is a mobile application developed using React Native in Expo, aimed at providing a seamless job search experience for users.
+Areaone is a mobile application developed using React Native in Expo, aimed at providing a seamless job search experience for users.

 ## Features